 Danielle Peterson, 6th Grade Social Studies Teacher

-Danielle is the 6th Grade Social Studies Teacher.
+Danielle is the 6th Grade Social Studies teacher.
 She served as a 4th and 5th grade teacher as well as a Response to Intervention Specialist for grades 1st through 5th at Montclair Elementary in DeKalb County before joining KIPP.
 She has a BS in Middle Grades Education from Georgia Southern University and a MED in Urban Teacher Leadership at Georgia State University.

-Jondré Pryor, School Director
+Jondré Pryor, School Leader

-Jondré is the School Director.
+Jondré is the School Leader.
 He has been with KIPP South Fulton for ten years.
 Initially, he was the sixth grade mathematics teacher.
 Prior to joining the KIPP team and family, he was as a program director for Teach For America.
 As Teach For America corps member, he has taught in Oakland, CA, New York, NY, New Orleans, LA, and his hometown of Atlanta, GA.
 Jondré received his BA in Political Science with a minor in Law from Hampton University.

-Eleina Raines, 5th grade Math Teacher
+Eleina Raines, 5th Grade Math Teacher

-Eleina is the 5th Grade Math Teacher.
+Eleina is the 5th Grade Math teacher.
 She began her teaching career at AD Williams Elementary where she served as grade level chair.
 She also taught K-8 at an International Language School in South Korea.
 Eleina has a BS in Criminology and Sociology from Florida State University.

 Pamela Sanders, 6th Grade Mathematics Teacher

-Pamela is the 6th Grade Mathematics Teacher.
+Pamela is the 6th Grade Mathematics teacher.
 She is a member of the Georgia Teaching Fellows Cohort.
 She has a B.S. in Mechanical Engineering from the Georgia Institute of Technology.